| Title: | Estimates OIPP and OIZTNB Regression Models |

 values from up to four models.
 The function automatically detects the type of model

-(Poisson or negative binomial; one-inflated or truncated) and adjusts the plot
+(Poisson or negative binomial; one-inflated or truncated) and adjusts the plot accordingly.

-accordingly.
-Predictions are generated using the pred
+Predictions are generated using the pred function.

 Model types are distinguished by different point and line styles: